rafalcode/streeb12days/ep6_geese.md

-Chapter 6
-Six geese a laying
+# Episode 6: Six Geese A Laying

 **LK:** Towards the end of the war Sir Arthur you managed to escape from a Japanese Prisoner of War camp.